Itonkic/HomeBudget/README.md

 cd HomeBudget
 If ZIP was downloaded extract it and open cmd in root directory HomeBudget-main

+2. Download Docker desktop from official site https://www.docker.com/products/docker-desktop/

-2. Build and start the services
+3. Build and start the services
 Run from the project root:
 docker compose up --build

 This will start:
 1. Flask app → **http://localhost:5000**
 2. PostgreSQL database (port 5432)
 3. pgAdmin → http://localhost:8081